bmgrayb/chatter/README.md

 # chatter

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 1.0.0.
+This project was developed by Brandon Graybeal and Chris O'brein for educational purposes only as the final project for IT354.

 ## Build & development

+###Dependencies

+'npm' and 'bower'

+###To Run

+First run `npm install` from the root to install all dependencies.

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building and `grunt serve --force` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.